 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI should be read in conjunction with the prospectus of Forum Real Estate Income Fund (formerly, Forum CRE Income Fund) (the "Fund") dated April 28, 2023.
+This SAI should be read in conjunction with the prospectus of Forum Real Estate Income Fund (the "Fund") dated April 28, 2024.
 The prospectus is hereby incorporated by reference into this SAI (legally made a part of this SAI).
 Capitalized terms used but not defined in this SAI have the meanings given to them in the prospectus.
 This SAI does not include all information that a prospective investor should consider before purchasing the Fund's securities.